Danavulapadu Jain temple: About temple

 The temple plan features a mandapa, antarala, and garbhagriha.
-The adhishtana of the temple is decorated with fine carvings.
+The adhishthana of the temple is decorated with fine carvings.
 There are carvings of Nāga, Nāginī, Hanuman and Ganesha on temple wall.

 The temple enshrines a 10th-century 12 ft idol of a five-hooded serpent Parshvanatha seated on a lotus shaped pedestal with carvings scroll ornaments and sculptures of elephants and crocodiles as vahanas.
-The hands, and portion nelow the knee is broken.
+The hands and portion below the knee are broken.
 There is an image of yakshi in lotus position seated on a lion.
-The second shrine is heavily ornate structure enshring an idol of Tirthankara.
+The second shrine is heavily ornate structure ensuring an idol of Tirthankara.
 Several serpent deities idols have been placed besides the well near the temple complex.
 The temple also houses an idol of Padmavati.